 This brief introduction only touches on the diverse Bulgarian dishes and drinks.
 To fully know the culinary magic of the country, it is necessary to visit all of the regions where the traditional recipes are proudly maintained and culinary delights are constantly on offer.

 Bulgaria is located in Southeast Europe, in the northeast part of the Balkan Peninsula.
 Its territory is located between 44°13’ and 41°14’ north latitude, 22°22’ and 28°37’ east longitude.
 It is a European, Balkan, Black Sea and Danube country.
 This geographic location places it on the crossroad between Europe, Asia and Africa.

 The total length of Bulgaria’s borders is 2,245 km.
 Of these borders, 1,181 km are on land, 686 km are on rivers, and 378 km are on the sea.
-Bulgaria borders to the north with Romania, to the east with the Black Sea, to the south with Turkey and Greece, and to the west with Macedonia1 and Serbia.
-The distances between Sofia and the capitals of the neighboring Balkan states are: Skopje – 239 km, Beograd – 374 km, Bucharest – 395 km, Athens – 837 km, Ankara – 1,012 km.
+Bulgaria borders to the north with Romania, to the east with the Black Sea, to the south with Turkey and Greece, and to the west with Macedonia and Serbia.
+The distances between Sofia and the capitals of the neighboring Balkan states are: Skopje – 239 km, Belgrade – 374 km, Bucharest – 395 km, Athens – 837 km, Ankara – 1,012 km.

 Cost of living

 Indeed, one of the best advantages to live in Bulgaria is the low cost of living in comparison to other EU countries.